top of page

 Block Challenge paddlers agree to raise or donate a minimum of $1,500 to participate.
 In the spirit of the event and to have the greatest impact for the nonprofit organizations receiving the funds, most paddlers raise even more.

-To date, Paddlers for Humanity has given away 1.96 Million dollars.
+To date, Paddlers for Humanity has given away almost 2 million dollars.

 Barrio Planta Project - $15,000 to support education programs